MOUNT VERNON Invitational and NIETOC TOC Qualifier

 Leslie Harden Greer Judging Disclosure:

 I take the responsibility of judging seriously and believe in rendering fair decisions based on a neutral perspective.
-I share this commitment with most experienced judges.
 I approach each round with an open mind, eliminating bias and holding no preconceived ideas about the outcome.
 I can lean affirmative or negative with equal propensity, and teams should strive to persuade me with their arguments.

 Here are some key aspects of my judging paradigm: